AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * *hides danger, see [Bugfix-1.1]*

 ## Discussion of *"do not forget"*s
-*IMHO* each of *"do not forget"*s signalises about poor architecture.
+*IMHO* each of *"do not forget"*s signalizes about poor architecture.
 Even if you are some kind of robot that avoids mistakes in 99% of cases, application with 100 of such calls will have at least one critical issue.